CMSgov/dpc-static-site/common/docsV1.md

 Every organization is required to maintain a list of patients which represent the patient population currently being treated at your facilities.

 Since there is not any preloaded data in DPC’s sandbox, the Beneficiary FHIR Data Server (BFD) maintains a list of 101 Patients, along with their MBIs, that can be used for matching existing synthetic data in the sandbox environment.
-More details and the corresponding data files can be found on the Blue Button 2.0 API’s documentation under [Sample Beneficiaries](https://bluebutton.cms.gov/developers/#sample-beneficiaries).
+More details and the corresponding data files can be found on the Blue Button 2.0 API’s documentation under <a href="https://bluebutton.cms.gov/developers/#sample-beneficiaries" target="_blank" and rel=noopener>Sample Beneficiaries</a>.

 ### Add a patient
-To register a patient at your organization, you must create a [Patient](https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-patient.html) Resource as a JSON file in FHIR format.
+To register a patient at your organization, you must create a <a href="https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-patient.html" target="_blank" and rel=noopener>Patient</a> Resource as a JSON file in FHIR format.
 The JSON file must be in the BODY of your request with no encoding (raw) when uploading via a POST request to the /Patient endpoint.

-To create the Patient Resource, the JSON file may include additional attributes detailed in the FHIR Implementation Guide within the [DPC Practitioner Profile](https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-patient.html), but at a minimum must include the Patient’s:
+To create the Patient Resource, the JSON file may include additional attributes detailed in the FHIR Implementation Guide within the <a href="https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-patient.html" target="_blank" and rel=noopener>DPC Practitioner Profile</a>, but at a minimum must include the Patient’s:

 - First and last name
 - Birth date in YYYY-MM-DD